Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: Physics at the FPF

 \textbf{Inelastic DM:} In addition, there are also well-motivated DM scenarios featuring a rich dark sector structure that can be uniquely probed at the FPF.
 This is nicely illustrated in \cref{fig:BSM_DM}, which shows the expected sensitivity of FASER2 to two realisations of inelastic DM (iDM).
 This model contains an excited dark sector state that decays into a somewhat lighter DM particle plus a visible final state.
 The left panel considers a relatively heavy iDM scenario with masses in the tens of GeV range~\cite{Berlin:2018jbm}.
 Such states are beyond the kinematic threshold of beam dump experiments, but the high energies available at the LHC imply significant production rates, and the sensitivity of the FPF to highly-displaced decays allows it to uniquely explore new regions of parameter space beyond the reach of the existing large LHC detectors.
 The right panel considers a case with a very small mass splitting between the excited state and the DM~\cite{Dienes:2023uve}.
 Due to the large particle energies in the forward direction of the LHC, sufficiently energetic signals can be observed the FPF, while a corresponding signal at beam dump experiments would be below the threshold of detectability.
 In both scenarios FASER2 will be able to decisively test a broad swath of parameter space where DM is produced in the early universe through thermal freeze-out.

 \textbf{DM Scattering:} Another scenario of interest arises when the DM is significantly lighter than the mediator.
 In this case, the mediators produced in LHC proton collisions decay ``invisibly'' to pairs of DM particles, resulting in a significant flux of DM particles directed in the forward region at the LHC.
 Such DM can then be detected through its scattering with electrons and nuclei at FPF detectors, such as FLArE and FASER$\nu$2~\cite{Batell:2021blf, Batell:2021aja, Batell:2021snh}.
 In simple dark sector models with a dark photon or hadrophilic vector mediator, these experiments will be able to probe new regions of parameter space that are compatible with a thermally-produced DM relic abundance.
-The capability of FLArE and FASER$\nu$2 to detect the scattering of DM provides an experimental probe that is complementary to dedicated missing energy/momentum experiments and an additional window into the interactions of the DM.
+The ability of FLArE and FASER$\nu$2 to detect DM scattering in the relativistic regime offers an experimental probe that complements traditional underground DM direct detection (DD) experiments.
+Notably, the expected signal rates in accelerator-based searches exhibit a different dependence on DM interaction strength compared to DD experiments, assuming thermal DM production in the early Universe.
+Consequently, simultaneous discovery in both experimental approaches would enable better discrimination between various DM scenarios.
+Additionally, the FPF searches provide insights into DM interactions characterized by suppressed non-relativistic scattering rates, which are otherwise challenging to probe.
+These proposed searches, based on the direct observation of DM scattering, complement dedicated missing energy/momentum accelerator-based experiments.